feather-design-system/feather-design-system/docs/Components/Typography/README.md

 layout: ComponentLayout
 ---

-Typography styles are applied to some [elements](#elements) by default when including `@featherds-styles`.
+Typography styles are applied to some [elements](#elements) by default when including `@featherds/styles`.
 All typography styles are exposed through `SCSS` mixins and should be how all typography styles are consumed.

 ::: tip Recommendation
 Use mixins where possible.
 They allow you to style the element with the correct typography without being constrained to a given element.